Zsott/Dash-Map-Board/configurationGuide.md

 #### [theme]/layout/logoImg
 ```
-"logoImg" : "Pleas give the logo image's filename as a string!"
+"logoImg" : "Pleas give the logo image's path as a string!"
 ```
 **Description**: Sets which image is used as a logo in the header.
 **Type**: string
-**Valid values**: Any filename (with extension) between quotation marks.
+**Valid values**: Any path (folder/filename with extension) between quotation marks.
 **Example value**: "img/logo.png"
 **Tips**: You have to add the path related to the index.html.